ugent/Studieplekken/frontend/src/assets/md/user-manuals/man-management.en.md

 To create a new location, go all the way down the list of buildings and click the "New building" button.
 Here you will need to enter a name, address and setting.

-As administrator, it is not possible to delete buildings.
+As a manager, it is not possible to delete buildings.

 ## Study location